-- When we have a uniform field turned on at a given time, then one can change variables in the retarded Green's function and find a representation that depends solely on the relative time.
-This allows the retarded Green's function of a nonequilibrium system to be solved with an equilibrium-like formalism. - We have not yet determined whether such a simplification is also possible for the lesser Green's function and are working on that problem currently
+- When we have a uniform field turned on at a given time, then one can use relations that relate shifts in momentum to shifts in time in the retarded Green's function and the Bloch periodicity of the steady state to find a representation where local quantities depend solely on the relative time.
+This allows the retarded Green's function of a nonequilibrium system to be solved with an equilibrium-like impurity formalism.
+The lattice Dyson equation now has a matrix structure that couples frequencies together that are shifted by a multiple of the Bloch frequency.
+It is straightforward but tedious to solve this more complicated Dyson equation. - We have not yet determined whether such a simplification is also possible for the lesser Green's function and are working on that problem currently